geronimus1/softwareengineerguide/README.md

 ### Additional courses: Check everything else about software design and architecture
 If you want a more in-depth overview of software design and architecture, you may find the following resources helpful:
 1. [Overview of Software Design and Architecture](https://roadmap.sh/software-design-architecture)
-2. A classic book about architecture history and design of solid module [Clean Architecture: A Craftsman’s Guide to Software Structure and Design](https://www.oreilly.com/library/view/clean-architecture-a/9780134494272/) by Robert C. Martin ([in rus](https://www.ozon.ru/product/chistaya-arhitektura-iskusstvo-razrabotki-programmnogo-obespecheniya-144499396?sh=P1VIcNdqYQ)) (don’t read carefully at this step, just for an overview)
+2. A classic book about architecture history and design of solid module [Clean Architecture: A Craftsman’s Guide to Software Structure and Design](https://www.oreilly.com/library/view/clean-architecture-a/9780134494272/) by Robert C. Martin ([in rus](https://www.ozon.ru/product/chistaya-arhitektura-iskusstvo-razrabotki-programmnogo-obespecheniya-144499396?sh=P1VIcNdqYQ))

 ## On-the-Job Learning: Let's read when you will start work
 > Well, after completing his formal education, Superman finally joined the workforce and boy was it a rollercoaster ride!
 From tackling office politics to dealing with cranky clients, Superman learned that the real-world had a lot more surprises in store for him than just fighting off Lex Luthor.
 But with his superpowers and quick wit, he was able to soar through any challenge that came his way!